AzureAiDevs/hub/website/2023-aia/2023-04-10-azure-cog-openai-sdks/index.md

  -->

-- The Azure AI Hub repo
+- The Azure AI Hub GitHub repo
 - Code samples and discussion channels.
 - Best practices for using the Azure AI SDKs.